belaran/chezlesbarbus/Fosdem.2018.BigTalk.md

 Encrypt the front-end 12mn
 -------

-`DPL` ok, so first let's start by the front - no other way around it, I need to encrypt everything and use SSL and HTTPS
+`DPL` ok, so first let's start by the front - no other way around it, we need to encrypt everything and use SSL and HTTPS

-`RPE` Right, SSL is secure , it's easy to config - generally less than 10', but keeping it safe and running smoothly requires a *lot of work* - it's an art in itself.
+`RPE` Right, SSL is secure , it's easy to configure - generally less than 10'.
+But keeping it safe and running smoothly requires a *lot of work* - it's an art in itself.

-`DPL` Yes, it requires constant monitoring and following updates thoroughly. even the biggest companines must deals with crisis, certificates being compromised or propagtation of unauthorized certificates
+`DPL` Yes, it requires constant monitoring and following updates thoroughly. even the biggest companines must deals with crisis, certificates being compromised or propagtation of unauthorized certificates.

 (but still trusted by most browser).
 And BTW, who spotted it.
 SSL it out.dated.
 It's TLS now :)

-`RPE` ok, on the front, we're set and good.
+`RPE` ok, on the front, we're good.
 Let's look at the backend.

 (pause)

 Because, the communication between the app and your DB (either it's NoSQL à la mongo or some regular SQL db) can be spy-ed on.
-You need to ensure that no one can access privilged information nonetheless.
+You need to ensure that no one can access privilged information.

 `DPL` some more encryption there, to set up and maintain.
+And not all of the DB have support for that - MongoDB used to be lacking in this regards for instance.

 `RPE` But that's not all.
 The data lives in the DB.
 So on the system's storage.
 Hacker can potentially get access to the system running the DB.

-`DPL`So you may also need to encrypt data there.
+`DPL` So you may also need to encrypt data there.
 But you have to be smart about it.
 Encrypting everything has a definitive cost in performance and resource, but encrypting the *wrong* thing is even worse!

 `RPE` And a perfect, somewhat recent, example, is the hack of Ashley Madison.
 Remember, it was a "adult dating website"... where one could try to find a mistress online.
 And they did everything right, they did encrypt the user's password.
 But not their email nor physical adress, and real name.
 All one needed to blackmail you!
 And the hack actually led to people comitting suicide because of that!